 Joan T. Merrill, M.D., chief advisor, clinical development, Lupus Foundation of America

-Joan T. Merrill, M.D., is director of clinical projects at the Oklahoma Medical Research Foundation and the chief advisor of clinical development at the Lupus Foundation of America.
-She has been involved in design, implementation and execution of clinical trials of immune modulating treatments for lupus for over 20 years.
-As the medical director of the Lupus Foundation of America, Dr. Merrill led the development of an online lupus assessment training website (www.lfa-point.org) which is now the gold standard in scoring complex outcome measures for trials, and she is currently working in a collaborative group of stakeholders to test and validate a new, simplified outcome measure for lupus, LFA-REAL (Rapid Evaluation of Activity in Lupus).
+Joan T. Merrill, M.D., is the chief advisor of clinical development at the Lupus Foundation of America and serves as the director of the Oklahoma Lupus Cohort at the Oklahoma Medical Research Foundation.
+She has been involved in design, implementation and execution of clinical trials of immune modulating treatments for systemic lupus erythematosus for over 20 years.
+As the medical director of the Lupus Foundation of America, Dr. Merrill led the development of an online lupus assessment training website (www.lfa-point) which is now the gold standard in scoring complex outcome measures for trials, and she is currently working in a collaborative group of stakeholders to test and validate a new, simplified outcome measure for lupus, LFA-REAL (Rapid Evaluation of Activity in Lupus).

 Parker Lentini, patient and advocate